openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Choice of `authorization_endpoint` {#choice-of-authoriation-endpoint}

-As the `authorization_endpoint` of a Self-Issued OP, the use of Universal Links or App Links is RECOMMENDED over the use of custom URI schemes.
+As the `authorization_endpoint` of a Self-Issued OP, the use of Universal Links or App Links is RECOMMENDED over the use of custom URL schemes.
 See (#invocation-using-custom-scheme) for details.

 # Relying Party Registration {#rp-resolution}